Common Causes of Fish Kills in Ponds

 In some cases, water temperatures in ponds have warmed above tolerance levels for trout causing mortality.
 More commonly, the fish kills that have been reported have been large-scale kills of many species of fish.
 These fish kills have usually occurred as a result of algal blooms and subsequent death of the algae, resulting in reductions in dissolved oxygen in the water.

-Now that the snow and ice have melted from ponds, frequent reports are coming in from pond owners noticing dead fish, frogs, or other pond life.
+When snow and ice have melted from ponds, pond owners may notice dead fish, frogs, or other pond life.
 In most cases this is probably due to winterkill.
 Winterkill is rare in Pennsylvania ponds but does occur frequently in ponds in colder climates.
-It occurs when a pond is frozen and snow covered for an extended time (like this winter).
+It occurs when a pond is frozen and snow covered for an extended time.
 It occurs most frequently in shallow ponds with abundant aquatic plants.
 Plants and other organisms in the pond use oxygen during the winter.
 If the pond is not frozen, the oxygen is quickly replenished from the surface.
-If the pond has a lot of plants, snow on top of ice shades the plants, causing them to use oxgyen rather than produce oxygen.
+If the pond has a lot of plants, snow on top of ice shades the plants, causing them to use oxygen rather than produce oxygen.

 What can be done to prevent winterkill?